 The future looks bright

 Managed by JR East, the museum was opened in 2007 to commemorate Japan Railways' 20 years as a private company.
-Renovations are still ongoing, so no matter when you visit there will be something new to discover.
+No matter when you visit there will be something new to discover

 * The information on this page may be subject to change due to COVID-19.